[HISTORY: Adopted by the Borough Council of the Borough of New Britain 6-12-2018 by Ord. No. 388. Amendments noted where applicable.]

-- (2) Selling, soliciting or taking orders for any goods, wares or merchandise from a fixed location within the Borough, on a temporary basis, which shall include but shall not be limited to such activities conducted at the time of special occasions or celebrations, for seasonal purposes, or for or in advance of specific yearly holidays.
+- Selling, soliciting, or taking orders for any goods, wares, or merchandise from a fixed location within the Borough, on a temporary basis, which shall include, but shall not be limited to, activities conducted at the time of special occasions or celebrations, for seasonal purposes, or for or in advance of specific yearly holidays.

 In this chapter, the singular shall include the plural, the plural shall include the singular, and the masculine shall include the feminine and the neuter.

 Any person or organization intending to engage or to cause persons to engage in the activity of door-to-door solicitation, peddling, or transient retail business, as defined in this chapter, prior to commencing such activity, shall obtain a license from the Central Bucks Regional Police Department.
 In the case of an organization, each person engaging in door-to-door solicitation, peddling, or transient retail business shall be required to obtain an individual license; the organization may not simply obtain one license applicable to all persons engaging in door-to-door solicitation, peddling, or transient retail business on its behalf.
 Such license or licenses shall be issued only after the person or persons seeking to obtain such license shall have provided on the application form appropriate information as set forth in § 406-2C, which information shall be provided under the penalty of law as provided in 18 Pa.C.S.A. § 4904, and shall have completed such registration.
 In addition, the applicant shall execute an acknowledgement of receipt of the terms of § 406-6 of this chapter with respect to private "No Solicitors" or "No Solicitation" or similar signs and shall provide notice to the Central Bucks Regional Police Department of the approximate neighborhoods and locations in which the activity is to take place.